cwd0075/connect4_gui/README.md

-# connect4 gui my version
+# connect4 gui my version, created by me without looking at the AlphaZero solution
 connect 4 website

 GUI based on the youtube below: